 Upon completion of this course, students will

 - a.
 Select appropriate procedures for collecting, analyzing, and interpreting data - b.
 Examine the ethical standards for research - c.
-Apply evidence-based guidelines when drafting the systematic review/meta-analysis and technical presentation - d.
+Apply evidence-based guidelines when drafting the systematic review - d.
 Demonstrate proficiency in professional technical oral and written communication skills